Korah: Destruction of Korah

 At the time of Korah's engulfment, the earth became like a funnel, and everything that belonged to him, even linen that was at the launderer's and needles that had been borrowed by persons living at a distance from Korah, rolled till it fell into the chasm.
 According to the Rabbis, Korah himself underwent the double punishment of being burned and buried alive.
 He and his followers continued to sink until Hannah prayed for them; and through her prayer, the Rabbis declare, Korah will ascend to paradise.
 Rabbah bar bar Hana narrates that while he was traveling in the desert, an Arab showed him the place of Korah's engulfment.
 There was at the spot a slit in the ground into which he introduced some wool soaked in water.
 The wool became parched.
-On placing his ear to the slit, he heard voices cry: "Moses and his Torah are true; and we are liars".
+On placing his ear to the slit, he heard voices cry: "Moses and his Torah are true; and we are liars".The paradoxical cry: The Midrash presents a poignant irony in the words Korah repeats.
+While he continues to rebel from the depths, the words that escape his lips are a confession of truth: "Moses and his Torah are true."
+This suggests that even in his defiant state, the divine judgment has forced a recognition of the truth that he refused to acknowledge in life.